 There is no safety net for children whose parents can no longer care for them.
 These children end up on the streets, in orphanages, or bouncing around to whatever family member can care for them for a period of time.
 Stability is unknown to these children, they are usually not in school, and they are at high risk for a life of prostitution or drug addiction.
-Some have attachment disorders from being “bouncing babies”- going from one moderately interested caregiver to another.
-Families In Vietnam strives to place each child in a loving, long-term family environment until their parents are again able to care for them.
+Some young children have attachment disorders from going from one moderately interested caregiver to another.
+Families In Vietnam strives to support each child in a loving, long-term family environment, generally with extended relatives, until their parents are again able to care for them.

-These are just a few of the children who have been in foster care through Families In Vietnam.
+These are just a few of the children who have been supported in family care through Families In Vietnam.
 A few of their stories are below the gallery (click on any photo to see a larger image).
 Images are not paired with the stories to protect their identities.

 T., M., T., and B.